Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 7. Wages:
 8. Top industry:
 ### Engineers
-1. ONET-SOC code and title:
+* ONET-SOC code and title:
-2. 5 most important tasks they carry out (provide the importance score, in Details):
+* 5 most important tasks they carry out (provide the importance score, in Details):
+*Learn and follow safety regulations.See more occupations related to this task.
+*Take actions to avoid potential hazards or obstructions, such as utility lines, other equipment, other workers, or falling objects.See more occupations related to this task.
+*Start engines, move throttles, switches, or levers, or depress pedals to operate machines, such as bulldozers, trench excavators, road graders, or backhoes.See more occupations related to this task.
+*Coordinate machine actions with other activities, positioning or moving loads in response to hand or audio signals from crew members.See more occupations related to this task.
+*Align machines, cutterheads, or depth gauge makers with reference stakes and guidelines or ground or position equipment, following hand signals of other workers.
-3. Is this job routine?
+* Is this job routine?
 Your judgment (0-10):
-4. Is this job cognitive?
+* Is this job cognitive?
 Your judgment (0-10):
-5. 5 most important skills they require to possess (provide the importance score, in Details):
+* 5 most important skills they require to possess (provide the importance score, in Details):
-6. 5 technology skills
+* 5 technology skills
-7. Education:
+* Education:
-8. Wages:
+* Wages:
-9. Top industry:
+* Top industry:
 ### Operators
-1. ONET-SOC code and title:
+* ONET-SOC code and title:
-2. 5 most important tasks they carry out (provide the importance score, in Details):
+* 5 most important tasks they carry out (provide the importance score, in Details):
-3. Is this job routine?
+* Is this job routine?
 Your judgment (0-10):
-4. Is this job cognitive?
+* Is this job cognitive?
 Your judgment (0-10):
-5. 5 most important skills they require to possess (provide the importance score, in Details):
+* 5 most important skills they require to possess (provide the importance score, in Details):
-6. 5 technology skills:
+* 5 technology skills:
-7. Education:
+* Education:
-8. Wages:
+* Wages:
-9. Top industry:
+* Top industry:
 ***

 ## Task 3